awsdocs/amazon-athena-user-guide/doc_source/queries-viewing-history.md

 **Note**
 Starting on December 1, 2017, Athena retains query history for 45 days\.

-To retain query history for a longer period, write a Java program using methods from Athena API and the AWS CLI to periodically retrieve the query history and save it to a data store:
+To retain query history for a longer period, write a program using methods from Athena API and the AWS CLI to periodically retrieve the query history and save it to a data store:

 1. Retrieve the query IDs with [ListQueryExecutions](http://docs.aws.amazon.com/athena/latest/APIReference/API_ListQueryExecutions.html)\.